astroHaoPeng/SPACEofPHD/source/cv/index.md

 {% note info %}
 `(J)` indicates a peer-reviewed journal paper.\
 `(C)` indicates a conference paper.\
-Papers are listed in a recommended reading order (A chronological list of publications is [available here with download sources](http://localhost:4000/blog/cv/info-publication-list/)).
+Papers are listed in a recommended reading order on this page. ([The chronological list is here.](./publication-list))
 {% endnote %}
 <!-- citation format: Elsevier - Harvard (with titles) -->